aherbert/gdsc-smlm/docs/model_plugins.rst

 The plugin then shows a dialog to obtain options for ``Benchmark Filter Analysis`` and ``Benchmark Filter Parameters``.
 These plugins are very similar and a single dialog can collect the parameters for both plugins.

-The plugin then iterates the optimisation of the result filter given the same filter control parameters, and the optimisation of the filter control parameters given a single result filter and repeats fitting of the spot data with the optimal filter until convergence.
+Once configured the plugin iterates the optimisation of the result filter given the same filter control parameters, and the optimisation of the filter control parameters given a single result filter and repeats fitting of the spot data with the optimal filter until convergence.

 Results
 ~~~~~~~